-Monitoring: The monitoring department is an integral part of BRAC's internal control mechanism.
+Monitoring Department: The monitoring department is an integral part of BRAC's internal control mechanism and separate from program.
 The monitoring unit provides support to BRAC's development programmes, supporting departments and enterprises.
 In order to ensure transparency, the unit conducts periodic analysis, enabling the management to determine whether the key activities are being carried out as planned, and whether they are having the expected outcomes.
-In 2013, the department monitored 140 cases in Bangladesh through its monitoring unit and shared their findings to the relevant internal stakeholders.
+After periodic review, monitoring department prepare their reports with monitoring issues and present their findings to different programs on quarterly basis.
+They also take feedback from different department/programs/units and act accordingly.In 2014, the department monitored 166 cases in Bangladesh through its monitoring unit and shared their findings to the relevant internal stakeholders.